What every dog owner should know about canine dream patterns

 How often do dogs dream?

 There’s no way to measure how often dogs dream since we can only observe their sleeping behavior.
-However, likely, they dream as often as we do — about once per day.
+However, they likely dream as often as we do—about once per day.

 Dogs with bigger brains dream for a more extended period, generally up to five minutes at a time, with an hour between dreams.